isontheline/pro.webssh.net/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 _A clear and concise description of what the bug is.
-Be warned : I will refuse reports with no or little informations_
+Be warned : We will refuse reports with no or little informations_

 **Informations**
  - Device : [e.g. iPhone 6]